Master of Business (Sport Management)

 #MPT code denotes study tour version of the unit.

-Students may also choose electives from the wider range of Business and Law units and from across the University, subject to approval.
+Students may also choose electives from the wider range of Business and Law units and from across the University.

 Entry requirements - general